ElaraLang/elara-go/specification.md

 ### 1.2 - Line Terminators

-Elara recognises 3 different options for line terminator characters:
+Elara recognizes 3 different options for line terminator characters:
 `CR`, `LF`, or `CR` immediately followed by `LF`.

 Each of these patterns are treated as 1 single line terminator.